texttest/storytext/README.txt

 Installation:

-    Go to the "source" directory and run "python setup.py install".
+    Go to the "source" directory and run "python setup.py install" (and then "jython setup.py install" for Java GUIs).
     To sort out dependencies and so on, read the docs at http://www.texttest.org/index.php?page=ui_testing&n=storytext_download

 Documentation: